 As a project manager, the process of deploying software can be fraught with anxiety and dread.
 I can think about numerous times in my career where, in the shadow of an approaching release deadline, the thought of having to deploy our application was akin to contemplating an imminent visit to the dentist.
 In fact,...
 Read more

 “Every software development team should have a fully automated deployment process.”
 That’s according to pretty much everyone I meet at conferences and events.
 It’s not even a debate.
 It’s a declaration.
-In actual fact there are only a small percentage of software development teams who have a ‘one-click’, totally hands-off, fully automated deployment process....
+In actual fact there are only a small number of software development teams who have a ‘one-click’, totally hands-off approach.
+In Redgate’s latest...
 Read more

 I’m a project manager, so unsurprisingly I can find myself in animated conversations with other project managers regarding how best to manage the work that our team members are doing.
 We all have our favourite techniques and methods, but the process generally starts with making the work each member of the team is planning...
 Read more